etk7pq/budget-analyzer/README.md

 ### Tradeoffs

-**Performance:**
-- **In-memory storage**: Fast reads/writes but data is lost on container restart.
-Suitable for demo/prototype, but production would need a database (PostgreSQL, MongoDB, etc.)
-- **Single-threaded Flask dev server**: Fine for development/testing, but production requires a WSGI server (Gunicorn, uWSGI) behind a reverse proxy (Nginx)
+**Performance:** In-memory storage provides fast reads/writes but data is lost on container restart, making it suitable for demo/prototype while production would need a database (PostgreSQL, MongoDB, etc.).
+The single-threaded Flask dev server is fine for development/testing, but production requires a WSGI server (Gunicorn, uWSGI) behind a reverse proxy (Nginx).

-**Complexity:**
-- **Simple inflation model**: Fixed 3% rate is easy to understand but doesn't account for category-specific inflation or economic volatility
-- **No authentication**: Keeps the API simple but means no multi-user support or data isolation
+**Complexity:** The simple inflation model uses a fixed 3% rate that is easy to understand but doesn't account for category-specific inflation or economic volatility.
+The lack of authentication keeps the API simple but means no multi-user support or data isolation.

-**Maintainability:**
-- **Modular structure**: `src/` directory separates application code from configuration
+**Maintainability:** The modular structure uses a `src/` directory to separate application code from configuration.
+Environment variables externalize port configuration for flexibility.
+Docker ensures consistent execution environment across machines.
-- **Environment variables**: Port configuration externalized for flexibility
-- **Docker**: Ensures consistent execution environment across machines

 ### Security/Privacy

-**Current Implementation:**
-- No authentication/authorization (demo only)
-- Input validation: Basic check for `income` field presence
-- No PII handling: All data is financial aggregates, not personal identifiers
-- Secrets management: Environment variables via `.env` (not committed to repo)

-**Production Considerations:**
+**Current Implementation:** The system has no authentication/authorization (demo only).
+Input validation consists of a basic check for `income` field presence.
+There is no PII handling as all data is financial aggregates, not personal identifiers.
+Secrets management uses environment variables via `.env` files that are not committed to the repository.

-- Add input validation (e.g., ensure numeric values, reasonable ranges)
-- Implement rate limiting to prevent abuse
-- Add HTTPS/TLS for encrypted communication
-- Consider authentication (API keys, OAuth) for multi-user scenarios
-- Use a database with proper access controls instead of in-memory storage
+**Production Considerations:** Production deployment should add input validation (e.g., ensure numeric values, reasonable ranges), implement rate limiting to prevent abuse, add HTTPS/TLS for encrypted communication, consider authentication (API keys, OAuth) for multi-user scenarios, and use a database with proper access controls instead of in-memory storage.

 ### Operations

-**Logging:**
-- Python `logging` module configured at INFO level
-- Logs expense uploads for audit trail
-- Container logs accessible via `docker logs`
+**Logging:** The Python `logging` module is configured at INFO level and logs expense uploads for audit trail.
+Container logs are accessible via `docker logs`.

-**Scaling:**
-- Current design is single-container, single-instance
-- Horizontal scaling would require:
-  - Shared database (Redis, PostgreSQL) instead of in-memory storage
+**Scaling:** The current design is single-container, single-instance.
+Horizontal scaling would require a shared database (Redis, PostgreSQL) instead of in-memory storage, a load balancer (Nginx, HAProxy), and container orchestration (Kubernetes, Docker Swarm).
-  - Load balancer (Nginx, HAProxy)
-  - Container orchestration (Kubernetes, Docker Swarm)

-**Known Limitations:**
-- Data persistence: All data lost on container restart
-- No concurrent user isolation: All users share the same in-memory data store
-- Fixed inflation rate: Doesn't adapt to economic conditions or category-specific trends
-- No historical tracking: Only the latest uploaded expenses are analyzed
+**Known Limitations:** Data persistence is not implemented, so all data is lost on container restart.
+There is no concurrent user isolation as all users share the same in-memory data store.
+The fixed inflation rate doesn't adapt to economic conditions or category-specific trends.
+There is no historical tracking as only the latest uploaded expenses are analyzed.

 ## 5) Results & Evaluation